Duet v2.5 vs. Duet v3

 The Duet scored well in our tests for quality.

-The Duet scored a 7 of 10 in our tests for quality; this is a tie with 4 other strollers we tested.
+The Duet scored a 7 of 10 in our tests for quality; this is a tie with several other strollers we tested.

 The Duet is a nice looking stroller with well crafted components.

-The fabric on the Mountain Buggy is a thicker feeling fabric of 600d.
-The canvas has a tight weave and is used on the majority of the stroller.
-We were able to get the hem fabric to snag and wished it was nice as the rest of the stroller.
-The seats have a removable cushion with a good amount of soft padding, and the fabric zips off for easy cleaning.
+The fabric is a thicker 600d canvas with a tight weave.
+In our tests, the hem snagged and is not as nice as the rest of the stroller.
+The seats have a removable cushion with a good amount of padding, and the fabric zips off for easy cleaning.
 It has a nice clean frame with solid connections.
 The overall fit and finish are good with a look that manages to be sleek and sturdy at the same time.

 The handlebar on the Duet adjusts on a pivot point.
 It has one of the largest ranges in the group.

-The wheels are spoked plastic with air-filled rubber tires all around.
-The tires fit the wheels well, and we didn't have any difficulties with them.
-The handlebar is adjustable and has a range from 30.1 inches from the ground up to 43.0 inches total.
-This is one of the greatest ranges in the group and certainly must be able to conform to parents of all heights.
+The wheels are spoked plastic with air-filled rubber tires.
+The tires fit the wheels well, and we didn't have any troubles.
+The handlebar is adjustable with one of the greatest ranges in the group.
 The bar is covered in foam with a coating of plastic or rubber-like material.
-The bar has more give to it than just rubber covered, but will be easier to keep clean than the foam kind.
-However, they aren't as nice to hold as a foam covered bar.
-The handlebar is nice and wide with a little slope at each side, making it somewhat more ergonomic for the pusher.
-The Duet doesn't have shocks of any kind.
-This seems a little short-sighted for a stroller that seems designed for uneven terrain in many other respects.
+It has more give than rubber alone but will be easier to keep clean than foam.
+Unfortunately, they aren't as nice to hold as a foam covered bar.
+The handlebar is wide with a little slope at each side, making it more ergonomic for the pusher.
+The Duet doesn't have shocks which seems short-sighted for a stroller designed for uneven terrain.

-The Duet is a potential option for twins in that it can accommodate two infant car seats.
-It also accepts two carrycots for smaller infants, and it has configurations where both seats can face the pusher which is nicer for babies who want to keep their eyes on mom or dad.
-Also, as children age they will experience the same seating arrangements, theoretically cutting down on the arguments siblings can have over seats that offer different features.
+The Duet is a potential option for twins because it works with two infant car seats.
+It also accepts two carrycots for smaller infants, and it has configurations where both seats can face the pusher which is nicer for babies who want to watch mom or dad.
+Also, as children age they will experience the same seating arrangements, theoretically cutting down on the arguments siblings can have over seats with different features.